BlakeScala/my-first-webpage2/README.md

 ## Support and contact details

-_If you encounter and problems, email me at blakescala@gmail.com_
+_If you encounter any problems, email me at blakescala@gmail.com_

 ## Technologies Used